-2. Consider the plan's investment options.
-If you intend to use a 529 savings plan for K-12 tuition, keep in mind that your timeframe will be shorter than those who are saving only for college.
+- Consider the plan's investment options.
+If you intend to use a 529 savings plan for K-12 tuition, keep in mind that your timeframe will be shorter than those saving only for college.
 This will likely impact your investment choices and the level of investment risk that might be appropriate for your circumstances.

-3. Be aware that plans sold by brokers and advisers are generally more expensive than direct-sold plans sold by a state.
-If you're comfortable choosing a plan and selecting your investment options on your own, you can often save money investing in a direct-sold plan.
+- Be aware that plans sold by brokers and advisers are generally more expensive than direct-sold plans sold by a state.
+If you're comfortable going it alone, you can often save money investing in a direct-sold plan.

-5. One size does not fit all.
+- One size does not fit all.
 Some brokerage firms and advisers offer only one or a very limited number of 529 plans.
-They may not provide investors the opportunity to invest in 529 plans issued by other states, even though those plans may have lower sales loads and lower expenses, provide state tax advantages that are absent from the plans being offered, or have investment options that you might prefer.
+They may not provide investors the opportunity to invest in 529 plans issued by other states, even though those plans may have lower sales loads and lower expenses, provide state tax advantages that are absent from the plans being offered, or have better investment options.

 - Does my state plan offer advantages that I might not receive if I invest in an out-of-state plan?

 - How many 529 savings plans do you offer?

 - Can I claim a state-tax deduction on contributions to the 529 saving plan you're recommending?

 - How much will I pay in fees and expenses?
 And how will these fees impact my return on investment and tax savings you might receive?

 - Independently verify sales information you receive by thoroughly reading the official disclosure documentation offered by the 529 plan.
 Brokers are required to provide this documentation to you, and it may also be available on the MSRB's EMMA website.